SumitKaushik1/Manual-Testing-Projects/README.md

 RTM (Requirements Traceability Matrix) template tracks the relationship between requirements and project artifacts for thorough coverage and alignment in software development.

 ## Test Cases
+<h4>Test-Case-Template</h4>
+A test case template is a predefined format outlining the steps, inputs, expected outcomes, and other relevant details for a specific test scenario.

 <h4>Amazon-Sales-TestCases</h4>

 These test cases seem to be designed for a pricing system where different discounts are applied based on the price range of the item